ALL

 Packing food for the backcountry

 Bacteria that can make you sick like salmonella, need certain conditions to survive.
-They grow well in foods that are moist and rich in protein like meat, poultry, and dairy products.
+They grow well in perishable foods (foods that can spoil in a short time) that are moist and rich in protein like meat, poultry, and dairy products.
 They also grow well between the temperatures of 4 to 60°C (40 to 140°F).
-In the right conditions, bacteria can grow very quickly and can make your food unsafe to eat in a short amount of time.
+In the right conditions, bacteria can grow very quickly and can make your perishable food unsafe to eat in a short amount of time.

 To keep your food cool in the backcountry:

-• Freeze food before you leave and try to pack all frozen items together.
+• Freeze perishable food before you leave and try to pack all frozen items together.

 • Pack perishable foods in ice or with freezer packs.